 Peter van Onselen is an Australian political academic, activist, author, and political journalist and commentator.
 He is currently Network Ten's political editor and the contributing editor at The Australian newspaper.
 Between 2010 and 2017, he hosted several programs at Sky News Australia.

 Annabel Crabb is a writer and presenter for the ABC.
 She's also a keen amateur podcaster and co-hosts the inexplicably popular Chat 10, Looks 3 podcast with her colleague Leigh Sales, who lends credibility to the exercise.
 Annabel has worked extensively in newspapers, radio and TV as a political journalist and won a Walkley Award for Stop At Nothing: The Life And Adventures of Malcolm Turnbull.
 She published a bestselling book about gender and work, The Wife Drought, in 2014 and has published two cookbooks with childhood friend Wendy Sharpe, the latest of which is Special Guest.
 Her most recent Quarterly Essay is Men at Work.

 Mike Bowers (Australian)

 Mike Bowers is a photographer, a regular commentator on ABC Radio and host of Talking Pictures on ABC TV’s Insiders.
 Mike spent 26 years in the Federal Parliamentary Press Gallery working for a number of publications.
 He has covered nine federal election campaigns and has accompanied eight prime ministers on assignments both around Australia and overseas.
-Mike has covered conflicts in Cambodia, Kosovo, Bougainville, PNG and the Middle East.
-He has published four books and is the photographer at large at Guardian Australia.
+Mike has covered conflicts in Cambodia, Kosovo, Bougainville, Papua New Guinea and the Middle East.
+He has published four books and is the photographer-at-large at Guardian Australia.

 Jack the Insider (Australian)